Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: EW vacuum stability and combined analysis

-The expression for $\beta_{\l_H}$ in Eq.~(\ref{running_scalar}a) tells us that the quartic couplings the vacuum instability (or metastability) scale is sensitive to are $\l_{1-3}$ and $\l_{HT}$.
+The expression for $\beta_{\l_H}$ in Eq.(\ref{running_scalar}a) tells us that the quartic couplings the vacuum instability (or metastability) scale is sensitive to are $\l_{1-3}$ and $\l_{HT}$.
 The sample points (SPs) listed in Table~\ref{Tab:BP1} demonstrate this sensitivity.

-We note that the SP1-3 differ only in their values of $\l_{HT}$.
-Since (co)annihilation in the triplet sector is heavily driven by gauge interactions, tuning $\l_{HT}$ in the interval [0.1,0.2] changes $\Omega_{T^0}$ only slightly.
-The corresponding RG trajectories of $\l_{H}^{\text{eff}}$ is shown in the left panel of Fig.~\ref{f:running}.
+We choose $\l_L$ = 0.01, $\l_{\Phi T} = 0.5$, $\l_{\phi}=0.001$ and $\l_{T}=0.001$ throughout the analysis using RG.
+It is noted that the SP1-3 differ only in their values of $\l_{HT}$.
+Since (co)annihilation in the triplet sector is heavily driven by gauge interactions, tuning $\l_{HT}$ in the interval [0.1,0.2] changes $\Omega_{T_0}$ only slightly.
+The corresponding RG trajectories of $\l_{H}^{\text{eff}}$ is shown in the left panel of Fig.\ref{f:running}.
 It is seen that though $\l_{H}^{\text{eff}}$ turns negative in each case, it remains within the metastable band.
 In addition, the larger the input value of $\l_{HT}$, the higher is the scale at which $\l_{H}^{\text{eff}}$ turns negative.
 As mentioned before, this is solely due to the presence of the $\mathcal{O}(\l_{HT}^2)$ term in $\beta_{\l_H}$.
-While SP4 and SP5 are primarily characterized by their values of $\Delta M$, the $m_{T^0}$ values are also different for each.
-This is because a decrease in $\Omega_{H_0}$ that inevitably occurs with an increasing $\Delta M$ in these benchmarks is counterbalanced by an increased contribution from the triplet, something in turn achieved by appropriately raising $m_{T^0}$.
+While SP4 and SP5 are primarily characterized by their values of $\Delta M$, the $m_{T_0}$ values are also different for each.
+This is because a decrease in $\Omega_{H_0}$ that inevitably occurs with an increasing $\Delta M$ in these sample points is counterbalanced by an increased contribution from the triplet, something in turn achieved by appropriately raising $m_{T_0}$.
 Now, with $\l_L$ fixed, increasing $\Delta M$ accordingly increases the magnitudes of $\l_{1-3}$ at the EW scale.
 This in turn generates an upward push to the RG trajectory of $\l_H^{\text{eff}}$ via the $\l_{1-3}$-dependent terms in $\beta_{\l_H}$.
-Since SP2, SP4 and SP5 feature different $\Delta M$ values for the same $\l_{HT}$, we show the corresponding RG evolution curves in the right panel of Fig.~\ref{f:running} in order to confirm the impact of changing $\Delta M$.
+Since SP2, SP4 and SP5 feature different $\Delta M$ values for the same $\l_{HT}$, we show the corresponding RG evolution curves in the right panel of Fig.\ref{f:running} in order to confirm the impact of changing $\Delta M$.
 A metastable EW vacuum is identified for $\Delta M$ = 1 GeV.
 Increasing the same to $\Delta M$ = 5 GeV and 10 GeV stabilises the same up to the Planck scale.